Code-Institute-Submissions/marcuscistudent-first-project/README.md

 ## Credits

 ### Content
-All written conent is original with the exception of the venue descriptions which were taken from wikipedia.
+All written content is original with the exception of the venue descriptions which were taken from wikipedia.

 ### Media